A Human-in-the-loop Framework to Construct Context-aware Mathematical Notions of Outcome Fairness: Experiments

-\paragraph{Part 3 results: Estimating the utility function ($\vupsilon$)} Figure~\ref{fig:feature_weights} (right) shows the distribution of weights given to the five features (race, gender, age, charge degree, and prior counts) when estimating utility ($\vupsilon$).
-Here, trends are similar to $\vdelta$ weights, although the spreads are generally larger.
-Unlike the case of desert, charge degree and prior counts have similar contributions to the overall utility of a defendant.

-Figure~\ref{fig:y_weights} in the Appendix (left) illustrates the distribution of weights allocated to the true outcome $y$ when estimating $\vupsilon$ and Figure~\ref{fig:yhat_weights} shows the distribution of weight on the predicted outcome, $\hy$.
+\xhdr{Part 3 results: Estimating the utility function ($\vupsilon$)} Figure~\ref{fig:y_weights_utility} illustrates the distribution of weights allocated to the true outcome $y$ when estimating $\vupsilon$ and Figure~\ref{fig:yhat_weights_utility} shows the distribution of weight on the predicted outcome, $\hy$.
 The contribution of $\hy$ is significantly larger than other factors.
+Figure~\ref{fig:feature_weights} (right panel) in Appendix~\ref{app:empirical} shows the distribution of weights given to the five features (race, gender, age, charge degree, and prior counts) when estimating utility ($\vupsilon$).
+Trends are similar to $\vdelta$ weights, although the spreads are generally larger.
+Unlike the case of desert, charge degree and prior counts contribute similarly to utility.

-Table~\ref{tab:avg_weights} summarizes the average weights obtained by estimating $\vdelta$ and $\vupsilon$.
-Note that while the majority of participants consider race and gender as morally irrelevant in part 1, on average, they believe these factors should play a role in determining a defendant's deserved sentencing decision and the harm/benefit they perceive as a result of their sentencing outcomes.
+\xhdr{Our notion of fairness} Table~\ref{tab:avg_weights} summarizes the average weights obtained by estimating $\vdelta$ and $\vupsilon$.
+With circumstance, desert, and utility specified, our EOP-based notion of fairness requires that those who are similarly \emph{deserving}, should have the same prospect for \emph{utility} regardless of their \emph{circumstance} (see Definition~\ref{def:EOP}).
+Notice that our notion of fairness is much more nuanced than the two definitions of fairness at the center of COMPAS controversy---in particular, many factors beyond the true and predicted labels impact the assessment of fairness in our formulation.
+Also observe that while the majority of participants consider race and gender as morally irrelevant in part 1, on average, they believe these factors should play a role in determining a defendant's deserved sentencing decision and the harm/benefit they perceive as a result of their sentencing outcomes.